zacstewart/sinatra-activerecord/README.md

 ```

 A nice thing is that the `ActiveRecord::Base` class is available to
-you through the `database` variable.
-This means that you can write something
+you through the `database` variable:
-like this:

 ```ruby
 if database.table_exists?('users')